 Q Place Blog Editor

-Note: Check out this quick sample of one of our most popular Level 1 guides.
-(You can view samples of all 35 guides in our web store.)
+Note: You can view samples of all Q Place Bible Study guides in our web store.
 I would also be happy to help you find a guide that will be a great fit for your group!
 Just email me at fgoodrich@QPlace.com.